i-sh/configs/README.md

 # configs
-Nothing to see here, just configs
+Nothing to see here, just configs.